lamtharnhantrakul/klustr/README.md

 `docker run -p 8888:8888 --rm -it hanoi7/klustr jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000 --ip='*' --no-browser --allow-root`

 Copy paste the URL that appears in the command line into a browser and open to `1.)Main klustr Notebook`.
-This should be the only notebook you need to understand and reproduce our code.
+This should be the only notebook you need to understand and reproduce our code and pipeline.
+We have included additional notebooks that demonstrate how we scraped file names for ground truth labels and extract features such as STFT and WaveNet features.

 * The argument `-p 8888:8888` maps the internal 8888 port in docker to the external 8888 port accessed by a host browser.
 * The argument `--rm` removes the docker container after it is finished